brettimus/booty-booty-boilerplate/README.md

-# This is a project
+# This is some reacty, sassy boilerplate
-`npm start` gets webpack dev server going
+`npm start` gets that shit started with webpack dev server :fire: reloading _you know what i'm talking about yeahhhhhhh_:confetti_ball: